-Therefore, what we do to the least of these we do to Adonai.
-Hospitality is a friendship offering to Adonai.
+Therefore, what we do to the least of these we do to Adonai Avinu.
+Therefore, the practice of hospitality (הכנסת אורחים) is a friendship offering to God our Father.
 In this way hospitality is an act of worship of the One who made us all; as such the practice of hospitality humanizes us spiritually; and it nourishes our own souls.
 This is what the Twenty-sixth mashal of Messiah teaches us:

 Persistence in right behavior in this generous manner will ultimately lead a pathway to the whole world coming under messianic rule.
-It is the law of Hachnasat Orchim that will one day make the world a place of Shalom; a place of such great hospitality of all to all that the world will become like the Garden of Eden in its physical, psychological, and spiritual quality.
+It is the law of Hachnasat Orchim that will one day make the world a place of Shalom; a blessed (ashrei) place of such great hospitality that the world will become like the Garden of Eden in its physical, psychological, and spiritual quality.

 Hachnasat Orchim literally means “Bringing in the Guests.”

 The “bringing in” is an active transitive verb.
 This means we cause others to come in.
 “Come in where?”
-Through the mitzvah of hospitality we are causing others to come into the Kingdom of heaven on earth; we are causing others to come into the generous provision of the heavenly Father’s family here on earth; and we are doing our part to persuade our heavenly Father to fulfill His promise to us to one day, in the Kingdom Of Adonai, when He shall rule the earth as He already rules heaven.
+Through the mitzvah of hospitality we are causing others to come into the kingdom of Heaven on earth.
+We are causing others to come into the generous provision of the heavenly Father’s family here on earth; and we are doing our part to persuade our heavenly Father to fulfill His promise to us (Israel) to one day rule the earth as He already rules heaven.

-Hospitality is the ultimate universal test of G-d.
+Hospitality is the ultimate universal test of God.

-Our prayers on behalf others must be seen as an extension of this law.
+Our prayers on behalf of others must be seen as an extension of God’s mitzvah of [His] hospitality.
 If we are just saying words to people and the Holy One without practicing hachnasat orchim, then we are just saying empty words that possess no meaning.
-However, if we are telling others about the great truths of the D’var HaShem (the Word of Adonai), while doing the ‘bringing in’ of hospitality, we are being a Divine oracle of the Holy One (1, 2, 3).
+However, if we are telling others about the great truths of the D’var HaShem (the Word of God), while doing the ‘bringing in’ of hospitality, we are being a Divine oracle of the Holy One (1, 2, 3).
 We are being a Divine oracle to others when we are speaking the truth in the behavior of love.
 And that is the only manner of persistent prayer that the Holy One is willing to hear and answer!

-Therefore, take notice of the fact that the offering of the three loaves was “loaned” to the one who was doing the ministry of hospitality.
-We all have a debt to pay for Adonai’s generous Bread of Redemption.
-Our debt is more than we can ever repay, therefore, we are in debt to lend out the Bread of Redemption (using the three loaves that belong to Adonai, cf. next paragraph) out to anyone who asks it of us (stranger or not).
+We all have a debt of love to pay for Adonai (our Father’s) generously giving to us His Bread of Redemption.
+Our debt of love is more than we can ever repay, therefore, we are in debt to lend out His Bread of Redemption (using the three loaves that belong to Adonai, cf. next paragraph) out to anyone who asks it of us.

 Observation#2.
 In Genesis we read that father Abraham hosted three angels unaware under the Oak Tree (symbolic of our redemption) at Mamre (מַמְרֵ֑א-i.e. the place of “Teaching” is at the Oak Tree).
 It is in this narrative that we learn about the exceeding generosity Abraham routinely and universally showed to ALL of the traveling strangers that passed by his tent.
-He did this because the only way father Abraham could show the Holy One that he loved Him more than himself was to treat ALL strangers as if they were Adonai.
-For this reason, as an act of great love toward the One who cannot be seen, father Abraham loved ALL who were made in His Image that he could see!
+He did this because the only way father Abraham could show the Holy One that he loved Him more than himself was to treat ALL strangers as if they were Adonai Himself.
+For this reason, as an act of great love toward the One who cannot be seen, father Abraham loved ALL who were made in His Image.
+Abraham served ALL who came to him.